hydrargyrum/attic/README.rst

 * group-files-by-mtime: take files in a dir and move them to folders for each last modification time
 * hexgen: generate data from an hex dump
 * hibp: check if a password has been leaked on "Have I Been Pwned?" site (by checking hash prefix)
+* httpshare: share a directory via HTTP, like Python "http.server" but supports "Range" headers
 * image2xterm: display an image on console using terminal RGB24 mode or 256 colors
 * json2csv: transform a JSON list of objects into a CSV file
 * json2sqlite: insert JSON data in SQLite